Thank you for attending the COMSOL Conference 2020.

 - Low-Frequency Electromagnetics: News in Version 5.6

-In this minicourse, you will get an introduction to the AC/DC Module for low-frequency electromagnetics and an overview of the most important news in version 5.6.
+In this minicourse, you will get an overview of the AC/DC Module for low-frequency electromagnetics and the most important news in version 5.6.
 We will focus on the available formulations of Maxwell's equations and the application areas covered by the module.

 Speakers: Durk de Vries and Magnus Olsson